2023 Most Popular Psychology Bachelor's Degree Schools in New Jersey

 Women make up 83% of the psychology majors at the school.

-Read full report on Psychology at Rutgers University - Newark
+Full Psychology at Rutgers University - Newark Report

 Stockton University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
-Located in the medium-sized suburb of Galloway, Stockton State is a public school with a medium-sized student population.
+Located in the midsize suburb of Galloway, Stockton State is a public school with a moderately-sized student population.

 Of the 201 students majoring in psychology at Stockton State, 15% are male and 85% are female.

-William Paterson University of New Jersey did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Wayne, William Paterson University is a public school with a moderately-sized student population.
+William Paterson University of New Jersey came in at #7 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in New Jersey ranking.
+Located in the suburb of Wayne, William Paterson University is a public school with a moderately-sized student population.

 Women make up 76% of the psychology majors at the school.